timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 #### Trapped Secret Door

 Any party member with a passive Wisdom (Perception) score of 20 or higher notices a secret door in the wall, while a character searching the room for secret doors must succeed on a DC 15 Wisdom (Perception) check to find it.
-Any creature with 12 Hit Dice or fewer that approaches within 5 feet of the secret door without speaking the word _khaless_ ("trust") triggers an <fetch-data type="spell">imprisonment</fetch-data> spell (save DC 17).
+Any creature with 12 Hit Dice or fewer that approaches within 5 feet of the secret door without speaking the word _khaless_ ("trust") triggers an <wc-fetch type="spell">imprisonment</wc-fetch> spell (save DC 17).
 On a failed save, the creature is trapped in minimus containment inside a gemstone in Gromph's inner sanctum (described in the next section).
 The trap ceases to exist once a creature becomes imprisoned.
-A successful <fetch-data type="spell">dispel magic</fetch-data> (DC 19) cast on the secret door removes the trap.
+A successful <wc-fetch type="spell">dispel magic</wc-fetch> (DC 19) cast on the secret door removes the trap.

-Opening the secret door requires a <fetch-data type="spell">knock</fetch-data> spell or a successful DC 20 Intelligence (Arcana) check to assess and manipulate its magic.
+Opening the secret door requires a <wc-fetch type="spell">knock</wc-fetch> spell or a successful DC 20 Intelligence (Arcana) check to assess and manipulate its magic.
 Beyond it lies a dark void that can't be dispelled or destroyed.
-Anyone or anything that touches the void is instantly transported to a labyrinthine demiplane similar to that created by a <fetch-data type="spell">maze</fetch-data> spell.
+Anyone or anything that touches the void is instantly transported to a labyrinthine demiplane similar to that created by a <wc-fetch type="spell">maze</wc-fetch> spell.
 A creature that succeeds on the DC 20 Intelligence check to escape the maze reappears in the middle of the outer sanctum.
 However, if a creature casts a spell of 5th level or higher while in the demiplane, all creatures and objects in the demiplane instantly appear in Gromph's inner sanctum instead.

 #### Treasure

 The collection of rare books and scrolls in the archmage's chambers is worth 15,000 gp, assuming the characters have the means to haul it out.
 A character who spends 10 minutes poring over the collection can make a DC 15 Intelligence (Arcana) check.
 On a successful check, the character confirms that Gromph's grimoire isn't among the books in the collection and also identifies the collection's five most valuable tomes, worth 1,000 gp each.
-However, one of these valuable works is trapped with a <fetch-data type="spell">glyph of warding</fetch-data> that triggers the third effect of <fetch-data type="spell">bestow curse</fetch-data> (save DC 17), and which lasts until dispelled.
+However, one of these valuable works is trapped with a <wc-fetch type="spell">glyph of warding</wc-fetch> that triggers the third effect of <wc-fetch type="spell">bestow curse</wc-fetch> (save DC 17), and which lasts until dispelled.

-The drawers of the desk are sealed with <fetch-data type="spell">arcane lock</fetch-data> spells.
+The drawers of the desk are sealed with <wc-fetch type="spell">arcane lock</wc-fetch> spells.
 Picking a drawer's lock requires thieves' tools and a successful DC 23 Dexterity check.
-A <fetch-data type="spell">knock</fetch-data> spell or a successful <fetch-data type="spell">dispel magic</fetch-data> (DC 15) cast on a drawer removes its magical lock.
+A <wc-fetch type="spell">knock</wc-fetch> spell or a successful <wc-fetch type="spell">dispel magic</wc-fetch> (DC 15) cast on a drawer removes its magical lock.
 When opened, the drawers are empty.
-An effect similar to <fetch-data type="spell">Leomund's secret chest</fetch-data> shifts the drawers' contents into an extradimensional space when anyone other than Gromph opens them.
+An effect similar to <wc-fetch type="spell">Leomund's secret chest</wc-fetch> shifts the drawers' contents into an extradimensional space when anyone other than Gromph opens them.

 ### Gromph's Inner Sanctum